 In the formulation of this standard, considerable assistance has been derived from the following international standards:

-DIN 1054 : 2021-04 Subsoil – Verification of the safety of earthworks and foundations – Supplementary rules to DIN EN 1997-1
+DIN 1054 : 2021-04 ‘Subsoil — Verification of the safety of earthworks and foundations — Supplementary rules to DIN EN 1997-1’

-DIN EN 1997-1 : 2014-03 Eurocode 7: Geotechnical design – Part 1: General rules
+DIN EN 1997-1 : 2014-03 ‘Eurocode 7: Geotechnical design — Part 1: General rules’

-The composition of the Committee responsible for formulation of the standard is given in Annex C.
+The composition of the Committee responsible for the formulation of this standard is given in Annex C.

 For the purpose of deciding whether a particular requirement of this standard is complied with, the final value, observed or calculated, expressing the result of a test or analysis, shall be rounded off in accordance with IS 2 : 2022 ‘Rules for rounding of numerical values (second revised)’.
 The number of significant places retained in the rounded off value should be the same as that of the specified value in this standard.